textmagic/textmagic-rest-php-v2/docs/Api/TextMagicApi.md

     new GuzzleHttp\Client(),
     $config
 );
 $image = "/path/to/file.txt"; // \SplFileObject | List avatar.
-Should be PNG or JPG file not more than 10 MB
+Should be a PNG or JPG file not more than 10 MB.
 $id = 1; // int |

 try {